 - Remember that there are no special requirements for members to share.
 The only requirement for membership is a desire to stop eating compulsively.

 - Warmly welcome back returning members.
 In fact, reach out to everyone at meetings with love.
 Make outreach calls.

-- Participate in group inventories; use the OA Group Inventory and Strong Meeting Checklist, available as a free download on oa.org.
+- Participate in group inventories; use both the OA Group Inventory and Strong Meeting Checklist, available as free downloads on oa.org.

 - Send strong speakers to meetings in areas where attendance is declining or there is a lack of abstinence.